acorg/slurm-pipeline/README.md

   invokes `sbatch` to guarantee that the execution of the script does not begin until after the tasks from all dependent steps have finished successfully.
+* `SP_SIMULATE` will be set to `1` if the step should be simulated, and `0` if not.
+In simulating a step, a script should just emit its task name(s) as usual, but without job ids.
+The presumption is that a pipeline is being re-run and that the work that would normally be done by a step that is now being simulated has already been done.
+A script that is called with `SP_SIMULATE=1` might want to check that its regular output does in fact already exist, but there's no need to exit if not.
+The entire pipeline might be simulated, in which case there is no issue if intermediate results are never computed.

 The canonical way to use `SP_DEPENDENCY_ARG` in a step script is as
 follows: